aspectron/kaspa-faucet/README.md

     $ cd kaspa-faucet
     $ node kaspa-faucet

-`node kaspa-faucet` will attempt to bind to all available networks; you can use `--devnet` and `--testnet` flags to have it bind to a single network.
+`node kaspa-faucet` will attempt to bind to all available networks.
+You can use `--devnet` and `--testnet` flags to have it bind to a single network.